Paul2708/zym-server/README.md

 It's based on a freebuild server, but you can claim certain chunks that will be protected.
 The project is inspired by Craft-Attack, a german Minecraft-Project for YouTubers.

 You can find a detailed description of the provided plugins in their README.
-A detailed description of upcoming features can be found [here](docs.google.com/document/d/1FgQFutohcGARgRZ3Zqh0gEnn1yirxuVO_QEahMPIUGI).
+A detailed description of upcoming features can be found [here](https://docs.google.com/document/d/1FgQFutohcGARgRZ3Zqh0gEnn1yirxuVO_QEahMPIUGI).

+## Plugins
+- [Claim-Plugin](/claim/): Protect chunks from griefing
+- [Elytra-Plugin](/elytra/): Get an elytra at the spawn

 ### Video
 Explanation by Clym: https://www.youtube.com/watch?v=fHIRHCWPx1Y